 Those of you who walk around Christleton, and regularly attend church on Sundays will have seen the churchyard looking magnificent, as the beautiful nature photographs above show!
 However, this can only happen with the hard work and dedication by both the working party teams each month combined with the weekly Probation Service Community Payback people without which none of this would happen.
 It goes without saying we are so grateful to all who help!

 There are a myriad of other very important things which go on behind the scenes which may not be so obvious but are crucial to effective management of the churchyard & safety.
 Churchyards do not have the most level of grounds - which is hardly surprising when you consider what the purpose of the area is for.
-External churchyard garden walls, pavements, and graves are all affected by tree roots which, unchecked may cause problems for the physically challenged and infirm.
-So it is a continual challenge to keep the balance of an environmentally healthy but pleasant and safe churchyard.
-The other thing of course is being mindful about keeping everything we do under budget!
+External churchyard garden walls, pathways and graves are all affected by tree roots which, unchecked may cause problems.
+So it is a continual challenge to keep the balance of an environmentally sound but safe churchyard and also keeping a tight ship as far as finances are concerned!

-This is why if at any point in time there are contractors working around the churchyard we kindly ask you to show consideration and courtesy towards those who are working extremely hard to keep St James' Church and Churchyard the heritage they deserve to be.
+If at any point in time there are contractors working around the churchyard we kindly ask you to show consideration and courtesy towards them.
+Everyone works extremely hard to keep St James' Church and Churchyard the heritage it deserves to be.

 Thankyou.